11/4/2024

 So how do you avoid the headache?
 How do you pick a partner that’s not just good, but dare I say, great?

-I used to follow Warren Buffet’s advice.
+I used to follow Warren Buffett’s advice.
 He said he looks for 3 things: Intelligence, Integrity, and Energy.

 That’s good, because someone who’s NOT those things (the opposite) would be a dumb, lazy, crook.